Possible Reasons for High Rates of Hamstring Injury:

 Hamstring Contusion Symptoms

-A hamstring injury can occur from not stretching or improper warm up .
+A hamstring injury can occur not stretching or improper warm up

 The symptoms of a hamstring contusion will differ depending on the severity of the impact.
 If you have suffered a hamstring contusion you will probably experience some degree of pain when walking uphill or up stairs, running, lunging, kicking, jumping, or bending forward.
 Other symptoms may include: